Michael Brown has, in my view, provided another practical tool for developing your experience of present moment awareness.

 His work as presented in "The Presence Process" is, in my perspective, a direct progression from Thich Nhat Hanh, Eckhart Tolle, Genpo Roshi, Jon Kabat-Zinn and many others.

-The particular contribution of Michael Brown's work is that he recognises and addressses the deep seated emotional and physical blockages that many of us carry.
+The specific contribution of Michael Brown's work is that he recognises and addressses the deep seated emotional and physical blockages that many of us carry.

-What he has done with "The Presence Process" is to provide us with a route map that very specifically helps us to identify and deal with our "baggage" and thus be able to enter the "felt sense" of mindfulness.
+What Michael Brown has done with "The Presence Process" is to provide us with a route map that very specifically helps us to identify and deal with our "baggage" and thus be able to enter the "felt sense" of mindfulness.

 Eckhart Tolle is of a younger western generation and he has brought these teachings and practises to an even wider audience using a different and arguably more modern and culturally western framimg and articulation of teachings on mindfulness practises.

 In the "Big Mind" process, Genpo Roshi has provided us with a cognitive tool for developing and extending our range of access to our many different internal states and in this context for directly entering the state of present moment awareness more or less "on demand".

 In "The Presence Process" Michael Brown places a big emphasis on healing the inner child.
 Brown demonstrates that unresolved trauma experienced as a child [and that doesn't nessarily have to mean physical or sexual or any other extreme abuse], and held within our emotional body in an energy form, is a major determinant of recurring patterns in adult behaviour.